mahes-a/2023/Azure Cognitive Service/Language/Enterprisechatbotorchestrationworkflow.md

 - The sample is created using Empty bot template rather than using language/CLU templates for simplicity

-- The idea behind the sample is the understand the user intent and retrieve relevant info , this is showcased using Public API calls but this very well can be internal systems API calls
+- The idea behind the sample is the understand the user intent and retrieve relevant info, this is showcased using Public API calls but this very well can be internal systems API calls

 - The same intent classification and Question answering can be done via Azure Open AI